-However, the grades of chains are an extremely important distinction to categorize what type of chain is best used for a given application.
+However, the grades of industrial chains are an extremely important distinction to categorize what type of chain is best used for a given application.
+For instance, according to the ASME (American Society of Mechanical Engineers) Standards B30.9, Section 9-1.5 and 9-1.8, the minimum grade for overhead lifting chains are 80 and above.

-In addition to understanding the chain grades and their ideal situations, you need to know about the different types of finishes – such as stainless steel, galvanized, and bright.
+In addition to understanding the chain grades and their ideal situations, you need to know about the difference between stainless-steel chains, galvanized chains, and bright finishing.

-While an experienced industrial hardware supplier can certainly help you find the right type of chain grade and finish, it is important that you understand the differences so you know exactly when and why you should use various grades during a project.
+An experienced industrial hardware supplier can certainly help you find the right type of chain grade and finish.
+But it’s important to understand the differences so you know exactly when and why you should use various grades during a project.

 Let’s break down each one.